TurboFishPodcast/main-site/static/newsletters/2021-01-29 - Keypress Mini-Jam.md

 **Written by: [Shane Vandegrift](https://twitter.com/vandesm14)**
 # Community Updates
 Good afternoon everyone!
 So, this is a bit of a strange time to release a newsletter as we didn't release one this past Monday.
 This is because I thought it would be better to let all of the good news formulate throughout the week for collection on Friday, today.
-So, without further or due, here is the third edition of our newsletter.
+So, without further ado, here is the third edition of our newsletter.
 Enjoy!

 ## Featured Article
 I'll start off by saying I'm sorry for asking for featured articles VERY last minute.
 I'd mainly ask *on the day* of writing, which is yet another last minute process.
 So here's the updates with our underlying process: